Everything you need to know about suboxone

-Suboxone has a low potential for misuse, but also works the same way in the brain as opioids which cause addiction, such as heroin and pain pills.
-This means it helps with withdrawal and cravings caused by opioid addiction.
+Suboxone has a low potential for misuse but also works in the brain in a way similar to other opioids which cause addiction, like heroin and pain pills.
+This means it helps with withdrawal and cravings caused by opioid addiction but is safer to take.
 Many people say Suboxone, or other forms of buprenorphine/naloxone, helps them get their life back after opioid addiction.

 Any drug, or really anything that affects your brain chemistry, has addiction potential.
 Suboxone’s potential for misuse, when taken as directed under medical care together with a counseling program, is lower than that of other opioids.
 When on the right dose of Suboxone, or other buprenorphine/naloxone medications, most people find that they don’t have the cravings or obsession which can define addiction to other drugs.

 The short answer: It depends on the type of drug test!
 If it’s a standard drug test (like the type an employer might use), it typically won’t show up on a drug panel.
 However, if you are being tested at a Suboxone program, they may be testing you specifically to ensure you’re taking the medication that they’re prescribing.
 In this case, they may be testing you specifically for the buprenorphine in Suboxone.